 For thousands of years, people have looked up at the night sky in awe and amazement.
 It was once thought that supernatural intervention was the driving force behind the mechanisms of the universe.
 While the many presumptions of the ancients have been demythologized by scientific inquiry as more of the natural reality is understood, that same inquiry now brings us to a place where we can see the universe and the functions of many of its interlocking parts with much more clarity.

 The scientific evidence points to the reality that the universe appears to have leapt into existence out of nothingness.
-A tiny spec known as the singularity, beyond which all known laws of physical break down, exploded into being and has expanded thereafter to be the universe of today.
-We use the term explode because there is no other better way to describe the extreme rate of expansion from the singularity, but this rate of expansion was very finely tuned.
+A tiny spec, known as the singularity, beyond which all known laws of physical break down, exploded into being and has expanded thereafter to be the universe of today.
+We use the term explode because there is no other better way to describe the extreme rate of expansion from the singularity, but this rate of expansion exhibits incredible fine-tuning as well.
 This expansion was so fast and the release of energy so great that the event was deemed to be termed the Big Bang. (more…)